tapis-project/pods_service/README.md

       - Mounts with minikube require users first mount their volumes to the minikube internal mounts, do that with:
         - `minikube mount ~/kg_service:/kg_service`
         - You will have to keep the command running, no daemon mode.
-  - Jupyter Lab auto started within main.
-Link should be in Make stdout under the up target.
+	- Start Jupyter Lab from within main.
+Link to lab should be in Make stdout under the up target.